 At times it may be useful to hold multi-agency meetings with a range of professionals in order to ensure we can access the best possible support for your child.
-This will be agreed through discussion and agreement with parents.

 6. Where can I find information about how the school supports children with SEND?
 (Accessibility)?